edufmelo/edufmelo/README.md

 # ☕ Eduardo Melo

-I’m a **Computer Engineering student at PUCPR**, passionate about technology, automation, and full-stack development.
+I’m a **Computer Engineering Student** at PUCPR with a strong interest in technology, automation, and full-stack development.

 Previously: